CU-SRL/docs/src/avionics/software/devnotes.md

 1. Create sensor dir with fpp, CMake, cpp, and hpp files
 2. Add it to the deployment CMake file, and fill out component CMake file
+3. Run `touch <componentname>ComponentImpl.cpp` and `touch <componentname>ComponentImpl.hpp`.
+This creates "invisible" versions of the file, so that they exist.
+Trying to implement without these files touched could cause issues.
-3. After fully filling out the fpp, `fprime-util impl` the component (it should build without error at this point)
+4. After fully filling out the fpp, `fprime-util impl` the component (it should build without error at this point)
    - The Tlm is recomended to run with `on change` [link](https://fprime-community.github.io/fpp/fpp-users-guide.html#Defining-Components_Telemetry_Update-Frequency)
+5. This should have produced cpp and hpp file templates.
+Just rename these to the ComponentImpl.cpp and hpp files you had previously created.
-4. Include the component in `Top/Components.hpp` along with the extern reference
+6. Include the component in `Top/Components.hpp` along with the extern reference
-5. Include the compeonet in `Top/RefTopologyAc.hpp`
+7. Include the compeonet in `Top/RefTopologyAc.hpp`
-6. Add the instance to `Top/instances.fpp`
+8. Add the instance to `Top/instances.fpp`
-7. Add the instance and connections to `Top/topology.fpp`
+9. Add the instance and connections to `Top/topology.fpp`
-8. Fill out and complete the cpp and hpp files
+10. Fill out and complete the cpp and hpp files
-9. Comment the functionality, then make sure it builds
+11. Comment the functionality, then make sure it builds
-10. Ensure the pins are configured correctly with `config-pin`
+12. Ensure the pins are configured correctly with `config-pin`

 # Configuring Drivers